asif-iqbal-munna/aerodod/README.md

 ### [Server Side Github Link](https://github.com/programming-hero-web-course1/tourism-or-delivery-website-server-side-asif-iqbal-munna)

-### aerodod is a Travel & Tourism related website where people can host a tour by themselves and other who are in interested for a tour can join the hosted tour.
+### aerodod is a Travel & Tourism related website where people can host a tour by themselves and others who are interested in a tour can join the hosted tour.

 ## Technologies and packages used in this project